python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-python.md

 ---
 title: Installing Python on Windows
-description: How to properly install python on windows
+description: How we recommend installing Python on Windows
 ---

 The recommended way to install Python on windows is directly from the